web-devkits/wasm2native/doc/compile_wasm_app_to_native.md

 #### Link the object file with the auxiliary library to generate the final product

-Like normal object file, you can like it with the auxiliary library to generate the final product.
+Like normal object file, you can link it with the auxiliary library to generate the final product.
 It could either be

 - an [executable file](#binary-executable)
 - [shared library](#shared-library)